kevinsullivan/cs-dm/notes/_build/html/_sources/05-verifying-logical-specifications.rst.txt

 What is Dafny, Again?
 =====================

-Dafny is a cutting-edge software language and tooset for verification of imperative code.
+Dafny is a cutting-edge software language and toolset for verification of imperative code.
 It was developed at Microsoft Research---one of the top computer science research labs in the world.
 We are exploring Dafny and the ideas underlying it in the first part of this course to